billie66/billie66.github.com/resume.md

 __2011.2~now:__ [happygrep][happygrep]

-The project wraps up the complicated grep command, combining with vim, and it makes search much easier.
+The project wraps up the complicated grep command, combining with vim editor, and it makes search much easier.

 I am a main contributor.
 View its [homepage][happygreppage].

 __2009.3~2009.10:__ [gitsibling][gitsibling]

-The small toy is a git front-end based on QT.
+The small toy is a Git front-end based on QT.
 Its appearance is simple.
 I am the founder.

 __Go to__ [Github][github-billie] to view all my projects.